 Rani is a dog and TV-obsessed writer, thinker, book lover and vintage clothes collector.
 Her favorite city is Baltimore, MD.
 She was a professor of ethnic American and postcolonial literature at Harvard, Yale, and Johns Hopkins University.
 She currently teaches classes in memoir at GrubStreet in Boston and creative writing and literature at Emerson College.
-Her work has appeared in Salon, The New York Times Book Review, Catapult, Hobart, Redivider, Longreads, The Rumpus, amongst other places and has work forthcoming in ELLE.
+Her work has appeared in Salon, The New York Times Book Review, Catapult, Hobart, Redivider, Longreads, The Rumpus, ELLE, amongst other places and has work forthcoming in Al Jazeera English.

 Additionally, Rani was long-listed for Cosmonauts Avenue's 2017 Fiction Prize, awarded a 2017 Archie D. and Bertha H. Walker Scholarship at the Fine Arts Works Center in Provincetown, MA, and has been nominated for two Pushcarts for her work in Redivider and Longreads.
 She is a 2017 Pauline Scheer Fellow and graduate of the Memoir Incubator at Grub Street in Boston.

 Rani is currently working on a transnational memoir titled do you love me?, a story about fractured identity and her relationship with her mentally ill Bengali immigrant mother.